TechnologyEnhancedLearning/MVCBlazor/ReadMe.md

 Using prerender in this way does introduce some challenges/opportunities.
 - If it is a blazor page, we are not passing it a view.
 Therefore we will not return validation to it, and so to handle more than html validation we must redirect to an MVC page
-- Prerender is static, and we are putting in functionality to allow it to operate no js if a user is quick enough
-	- they could use the UI nojs functionality (currently we don't track render stage or mode so it will break where a NoJS flag is used to provide a different component.
+- Prerender is static, and we are putting in functionality to allow it to operate no js if a user is quick enough they could use the UI nojs functionality (currently we don't track render stage or mode so it will break where a NoJS flag is used to provide a different component.
 But this flag could be changed to track NoJs Prerender lifecycle stage or static render mode )
-	- for pages if they interact with the prerender and post to an endpoint requiring returning data to the page then they will have to be redirected to an MVC version of the page.

 - prerendering using an injected service will receive the server side version of that service, even if it is rendered WASM and is hydrated with WASM version of a service.
 - there is built in a lifecycle render stage with a provided first render flag that is likely to be useful.
 - the intention should be for prerender html to be as close to the hydrated version as possible so the screen does not flicker.
 - we dont have to prerender everything we can have loaders that wait until lifecycle stages that happen after prerender
-- we cant async then apply it to the prerender NoJS anything that would alter it after render require life cycle stages that require JS
+- Anything *Async* that updates after initial render will not happen in NoJS because lifecycles top after rendering.

 ## Further Information